Sarah Armitage (Chair of Trustees and HR Committee)

 Outside of work Peter enjoys running and cycling.
 He has recently started doing parkruns – shorter distances being better in old age.
 He recently achieved a significant milestone by coming first at Rosliston Forestry Parkrun, albeit in the 60-64 age group.

-Professionally Mark currently works in Comms and Culture for a large retailer with specific responsibility for fulfilment sites.
-Previously he worked for 19 years within John Lewis and Waitrose covering a range of assurance and human resource roles.
+Professionally Mark currently works in Engagement for a large retailer.
+Previously he worked for 3 years with an on-line retailer covering the communications and culture in their new fulfilment centre in the East Midlands.
+He also has worked for 19 years within John Lewis and Waitrose covering a range of assurance and human resource roles.
 This included thought leadership work on future strategies, chairing consultation programmes and working with leaders to develop the culture in their business areas.
 He is a member of the CIPD and a qualified ACAS mediator.

 Mark was a Scout Leader for 20 years supporting young people in inner City Nottingham.
 He ran a Scout Troop with his wife as well as holding District roles for Scouts and Training and enjoyed planning and delivering the annual summer camps.
 He then moved to a parent governor role at Ladywood Primary School.
 He became Vice-Chair supporting the school to maintain their 'good' Ofsted rating at inspection as well as implementing a wellbeing survey for the staff team.
 He worked with the Head and Chair of Governors to strategically review the school's future which ultimately led to Ladywood joining the Embark Federation Trust.